astronomer/astro-docs/ac/next/install-dependencies.md

 You can also create your own Python packages and install them on your environment using a Python wheel, or you can configure an environment variable to automatically add a Python directory to your Airflow project folder.
 For more information on this setup, read the [Apache Airflow documentation on managing modules](http://apache-airflow-docs.s3-website.eu-central-1.amazonaws.com/docs/apache-airflow/latest/modules_management.html).

-## Install Python-level and OS-level Packages in Docker
+## Install Python-Level and OS-Level Packages in Docker

 If you installed AC locally using the [Quickstart] and the Astro CLI, you can add Python packages to your `requirements.txt` file and OS-level packages to your `packages.txt` file.